 That said, it does concern me that he never wants to spend any time apart and would prefer to be together 24/7.
 I enjoy time alone.
 Although he has a great job, he does not have any passions or extra-curricular activities outside of work, or any friends that he wishes to spend time with.
 His main focus is my son and me.
 Every woman’s dream, right?

 You’re as confused as anybody else who confronts an ambiguous world without clear-cut answers.

 Yet here I am…again, same pattern, new dynamic.
-I am not feeling in love with this man.
+I thought he was the one, but I am not feeling in love with this man.
 I appreciate him, feel that we are good companions and think he is very attractive.
 And, as I said, I am not thrilled in the bedroom nor am I having feelings of desire.
 (But, we are openly working on that.).

 What do I need to learn about myself to break this pattern?
 I practice yoga and am a massage therapist, so I am in tune with my body and my heart.
 Can you help me to crack this open and could he still be the man for me?